b1ndark/project5/README.md

 - #### **Home Page**

-  - The Users will be presented with a website that has a banner under the navbar and it displays messages running in carousel slide changing every four seconds
+  - The Users will be presented with a website that has a banner under the navbar and it displays messages running in carousel slide changing every four seconds, the banner is on every page.
-  - The background image is of a ROG (Republic Of Gamers) motherboard with its components.
+  - The background image is of a ROG (Republic of Gamers) motherboard with its components.
-  - Within the Background image there is a message and a button to take the User to the products page so it can start shopping.
+  - Within the Background image there is a message and a button to take the User to the products page to start shopping.

     ![image](assets/readme/features/pages/home_page.webp "Home page")

 - #### **Contact Page**

-  - The User will be presented with a contact form incase it wants to contact the support regarding any matter.
+  - The User will be presented with a contact form in case the User wants to contact the TopTech support team regarding any matter.

     ![image](assets/readme/features/pages/contact.webp "Contact page")

-  - If submited the User will be presented with a notification stating that the form has been submited.
+  - If submitted the User will be presented with a notification stating that the form has been submitted.

     ![image](assets/readme/features/notifications_confirmations/contact_notification.webp "Contact notification")

-  - The User will also get an email confirming that the request had been received by the support Team, within that email there will be a copy of the matter sent by the User.
+  - The User will also get an email confirming that the request had been received by the TopTech support Team, within that email there will be a copy of the matter sent by the User.

     ![image](assets/readme/features/notifications_confirmations/contact_email_confirmation.webp "Contact email confirmation")

 - #### **About Page**

   - The User is presented with a photo of the TopTech company and also info regarding the company history.
-  - Location and openning times also displayed.
+  - Location and opening times also displayed.

     ![image](assets/readme/features/pages/about.webp "About page")